-Kyrgyzstan plane crash: At least 30 killed
+Kyrgyzstan plane crash: Dozens killed when 747 hits village

 The Boeing 747 was headed from Hong Kong to Kyrgyzstan's capital of Bishek, according to data from the tracking website FlightRadar24.

-"We're aware of the report and monitoring the situation," Marc Birtel, a Boeing spokesman, told CNN in an email.
+"Boeing extends its deepest condolences to the families of those who perished in the Turkish Airlines cargo Flight TK6491 accident near Manas Airport Kyrgyzstan, operated by ACT Airlines, as well as its wishes for the recovery of those injured," Boeing said in an emailed statement.
+"A Boeing technical team stands ready to provide assistance at the request and under the direction of government investigating authorities."

+The cargo plane was operated by ACT airlines, an Istanbul-based freight airline, but was flown for Turkish Airlines -- the country's national carrier -- under their flight number.

-Turkish Airlines, the country's national carrier, expressed their condolences to their fellow Turkish-based airline in a tweet.
+Turkish Airlines expressed their condolences to ACT in a tweet.

-Turkish Airlines also said in its tweet that the aircraft was operated by ACT Airlines, an Istanbul-based freight airline that according to its website operates a fleet entirely made up of jumbo 747s.
-ACT Airlines also operates as myCargo Airlines.
+ACT Airlines, which according to its website operates a fleet entirely made up of jumbo 747s, also operates as myCargo Airlines.

 The plane that crashed was manufactured in 2003 and it first flew for Singapore Airlines Cargo, according to flight tracking from Flightradar24 and a detailed description of the aircraft on the company's website.